openshift-labs/learn-katacoda/introduction/using-metrics/2sample-application.md

 ``oc new-app kubernetes/guestbook``{{execute}}

-After the pod has been created, check the metrics using ``oc``.
-In order to see the metrics, using the ``oc`` command line, it is required to be cluster-admin
+Once the pod has been created, the metrics components will start to gather information.
+To check the metrics using ``oc``, it is required to be `system:admin` again:
-first:

 ``oc login -u system:admin``{{execute}}

-Then perform the ``adm top pod`` command:
+Then perform the ``adm top pod`` command as follows:

 ``oc adm top pod --heapster-namespace='openshift-infra'  --heapster-scheme="https" -n myproject``{{execute}}